In this article we discuss 10 tips to help you keep motivated with your daily cycle commute.

 Use public transport for some of the trip.
 This is a great way to manage the time you are on the bike during the cooler months by taking the train or bus for some of the way.
 Or you could drive part of the way if you can and commute from there.

 Commute to work using just one gear on your multi speed bike.
 It might take to a few goes to figure out the best gear for the ride into work.
 Then once you have it picked try riding in the next easiest or hardest gear to get some over speed revving and strength endurance training going.

 Make a point of going on a mission to remove one of more road hazards (nails, screws, tacks, and big chunks of debris) from the road during your daily commute.
 Make sure that when you do stop you do it safely.

-Seek out new routes to work, go long, of try to find a shorter route.
+Seek out new routes to work, go long, or try to find a shorter route.
 Take a ride next to parklands or by the sea to change the view.

-- Get some jobs done on your commute.
-Got to pick up something or run an errand as part of your commute.
+Get some jobs done on your commute.
+Pick up something or run an errand as part of your commute.

 Well I hope that this has helped you make your commute a little more motivating.